griffithlab/civic-panel/docs/Sequence samples.rst

 If samples are stored as FFPE blocks, they require FFPE DNA extraction.
 This can be accomplished using commercially available kits (e.g., INSERT).
 In general, these kits require paraffin removal and tissue rehydration, tissue digestion, mild reversal of cross-linkage, and nucleic acid purification.
 If samples are stored as fresh-frozen tissue blocks, they only require nucleic acid purification.

 Nucleic acid purification requires cell lysis, binding of nucleic acid, washing off non nucleic acid material, drying of nucleic acid, and elution into a buffer.
-There are many commercially available kits that can perform nucleic acid purification (e.g., ).
+There are many commercially available kits that can perform nucleic acid purification (e.g., INSERT).
 These steps can also be automated using commercially available equipment (e.g., `QIAsymphony® SP <https://agtc.med.wayne.edu/pdfs/qiasymphony_sp_brochure.pdfn>`_, `NUCLISENS® easyMAG® <https://www.mediray.co.nz/media/15757/om_biomerieux_nucleic-acids-isolation_nuclei-sens-user-manual-easymag.pdf>`_, etc.).
 Below we describe each step in detail:

 	1) **Lyse**: Tissue samples are typically stored as whole cells.
 The lysis step is used to disrupt the cellular membrane to expose the nucleic acid.
-Lysis buffers typically comprises a chaotropic agent, which breaks the hydrogen bonds network between water molecules and optionally a surfactant to lower surface tension between membrane components and nucleic acid-containing solution.
+Lysis buffers typically comprises a chaotropic agent, which breaks the hydrogen bond network between water molecules and optionally a surfactant to lower surface tension between membrane components and nucleic acid-containing solution.
 Some chaotropic agents can include: guanidium thiocyanate or magnesium chloride.
 Some surfactants can include: Triton-X-100, or sodium dodecyl sulfate.

 	2) **Bind**: After nucleic acid has been suspended in solution, it can be reversibly bound to a positively charged material for purification.
 These materials can include magnetic particles, columns, filters, silica beads, or organic solvent-based methods.